 Manufacturing thermoplastics requires energy to produce the heat essential for the extrusion process.
 This presents an opportunity for us to invest in an ambitious plan to increase our use of renewable carbon neutral energy.
 Following a period of sustained investment our Mallusk site has now converted 50% of our energy use to sustainable sources.

 Standing 99.5m tall from the ground to its blade tip the massive Enercon E-70 wind turbine generates 2.3MWp and a permanent reminder on the Mallusk site of our drive for carbon savings.
-Thanks to the reliability of wind in the local weather this investment saves thousands of tonnes of carbon per year.
+Thanks to the reliability of wind in the local weather this investment has saved 832t of CO2 per annum.

 Recycling is key